ninamutty/backbone-review/README.md

 Because the solution is on the impl branch.

-To get our solution to Rolodex for examination.

 ### App.js
 App.js is our starting file for execution.
 It creates the models & our ApplicationView to start the page.